MicahOlson/marios_food/README.md

 ## _Your Source for the Best Quality Food Products!_
 ### by: Micah L. Olson
 ### created: 3/17/2021
+### updated: 3/26/2021

 ---

 ## Description
-As a **minimum viable product** (MVP) demonstrating knowledge of **Rails with Active Record**, this web application was created to manage products and reviews for a fictional company called *Mario's Speciality Food Products*.
+As a **minimum viable product** (MVP) demonstrating knowledge of **Rails with Active Record** and **Authentication and Authorization**, this web application was created to manage products and reviews for a fictional company called *Mario's Speciality Food Products*.
 The application displays and interacts with a database of available food products and user reviews.
-Users (admins for now) can add, update and delete new products.
-They can click an individual product to see its detail page, including its reviews.
-And they can add, update and delete a review for a product.
+There are three levels of access: all site visitors can see the home page, a list of products and product reviews; regular users (visitors who've signed up and signed in) can see the above, as well as add new reviews to products; and administrators can add, update and delete new products, and add, update and delete reviews.
+A site administrator has been included with the seeded users during setup (see below).

 ---